cryptosphere/ordo/README.md

   combining certificates with private keys.
 * **LANGSEC friendly**: the most popular existing certificate format, X.509, was designed without a proper understanding of the [security applications of formal language theory][langsec].
-Ordo solves these concerns by describing the format in terms of a [context free grammar][cfg] which is unambiguous and should be possible to implement consistently everywhere from the description.
+ORDO solves these concerns by describing the format in terms of a [context free grammar][cfg] which is unambiguous and should be possible to implement consistently everywhere from the description.
-  This project implements the Ordo format using a [Parsing Expression Grammar][peg], specifically [kpeg][kpeg] by Evan Phoenix.
+  This project implements the ORDO format using a [Parsing Expression Grammar][peg], specifically [kpeg][kpeg] by Evan Phoenix.

 For more information on LANGSEC, please check out [Occupy Babel][occupy]: